project-chip/matter.js/packages/matter-node.js/README.md

 * -pin: the pin to use for pairing (default: 20202021)
 * -store: the storage location (directory) to use for storing the pairing information (default: controller-node).
 Delete the directory or provide an alternative name to reset the controller

-## Modifying the server (Device) behavior
+## Modifying the server (DeviceNode) behavior

-Device.ts defines the server behavior.
+DeviceNode.ts defines the server behavior.
 You can add / remove clusters, change default parameters, etc...

 ```typescript
 new MatterDevice()